diabmarzouk/AlwaysHungry/index.md

 To view the entire project, we have created a nice little zipped package for you.
 It can be viewed at the link here: https://github.com/diabmarzouk/AlwaysHungry/archive/refs/heads/master.zip

-You can see our [source code on GitHub](https://github.com/diabmarzouk/AlwaysHungry).
-There you can also see an APK where you can download and try our app

 ### How does our app work?